graph90/graph90/README.md

 ## Hi there 👋

-I'm **Nathaniel Armogan (graph90)** a Python, C++, and Linux developer passionate about AI tools, system-level software, and game development.
+I'm **Nathaniel Armogan (graph90)** — a Software Developer and AI Engineer passionate about **AI tools, system-level software, quantum computing, and game development**.
-Enthusiast in Linux, FreeBSD, MINIX, and programming languages.
+I build projects independently that are actively used and adopted by developers worldwide.

 ---